FACT-Finder-Web-Components/documentation/markdown/en/ff-suggest.md

-## ff-searchbox properties for Suggest
+## `ff-searchbox` properties for Suggest

-The searchbox has 2 attributes which affect the `ff-suggest`:
+The search box has 2 attributes which affect the `ff-suggest`:

 With the `suggest-onfocus` attribute, you can define if the suggest opens when the `ff-searchbox` gains focus.
-Values are true/false (default is false).
+Values are boolean (default is `false`).

 With the `hidesuggest-onblur` attribute, you can define if the suggest will be closed when the `ff-searchbox` loses focus.
-Values are true/false (default is true).
+Values are boolean (default is `true`).

-The `ff-suggest` is triggered when at least 2 characters are in the searchbox.
+The `ff-suggest` is triggered when at least 2 characters are in the search box.

 ```html
 <input is="ff-searchbox"